 TTRI Interdisciplinary Journal Club

-The journal club runs every fourth Thursday of a month 12 pm – 1 pm in the meeting room N203, ground floor Medical Building.
+The journal club runs every 4 - 6 weeks on a Thursday from 12 pm – 1 pm in the meeting room N203, ground floor Medical Building.
 We discuss interdisciplinary reviews and high-impact papers in the area of TTRI research focus.

 - 2017 TTRI Journal Club schedule: